-Leixões Cruise Terminal is not a static building, but a “living organic” form that emerges from the waters of the Atlantic Ocean.
+Leixões Cruise Terminal is not a static building.
+It is rather a “living organism” that emerges from the depths of the Atlantic Ocean.

 Architect Luís Pedro Silva knew this when he submitted the design proposal for the project.
-A simple cruise terminal in such a place like the city of Oporto just wouldn’t make it justice.
+A simple cruise terminal in such a place like the city of Oporto simply wouldn’t make it justice.

 Leixões – PT